suchanek/proteusPy/paper/paper.md

 # Analyzing Disulfide Structural Class Distributions

 The package includes the [DisulfideClassConstructer](https://suchanek.github.io/proteusPy/proteusPy/DisulfideClass_Constructor.html) class, which is used to create and manage Disulfide binary and sextant classes.
 A note about these structural classes is in order. [@Schmidt_2006] described a method of characterizing disulfide structures by describing each individual dihedral angle as either + or - based on its sign.
 This yields $2^{5}$ or 32 possible classes.
-The author then was able to identify protein functional families within one of 20 remaining structural classes.
+The author was then able to classify protein functional families into one of 20 remaining structural classes.
 Since the binary approach is very coarse and computational resources are much more capable than in 2006 I extended this formalism to a *Sextant* approach.
 In other words, I created *six* possible classes for each dihedral angle by dividing it into 60 degree segments.
 This yields a possible $6^5$ or 7,776 possible classes.
 The notebook [DisulfideClassesPlayground.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/DisulfideClassesPlayground.ipynb) contains some initial results.

 # Appendix